lquixada/cross-fetch/README.md

 cross-fetch [![Build Status](https://travis-ci.org/lquixada/cross-fetch.svg?branch=master)](https://travis-ci.org/lquixada/cross-fetch)
 ================

 Universal WHATWG Fetch API for Node, Browsers and React Native.
+The scenario that cross-fetch really shines is when your javascript codebase is shared between different platforms at the same time, for instance, an isomorphic app that runs on React Native.

 ## Installation